BrenoFariasdaSilva/Regular-Expressions/README.md

 This regex validates usernames with the following criteria:

-- Minimum 3 characters
+- Minimum 3 characters.
-- Maximum 16 characters
+- Maximum 16 characters.
-- Only letters, numbers, underscores and hyphens
+- Only letters, numbers, underscores and hyphens.

   ```regex
   ^[a-zA-Z0-9_-]{3,16}$